-Position Total amount of compensation, etc. Total co ompensation by type (¥ Number of
+Position Total amount of compensation, etc. Total compensation by type (¥ million) Number of

-(¥ million) Basic compensation Bonus Stock compensation subject officers
+(¥ million) Stock compensation subject officers

 Directors Inside directors 468 384 78 6 10

-Directors Outside directors 131 131 - 12
+Directors Outside directors 131 131 - - 12

-Executive officers 140 85 42 13 3
+Executive officers 5 140 85 42 13 3

 Notes: 1.
-By the resolution of the 151st Ordinary General Meeting of Shareholders on June 25, 2019, Olympus made a transition from a company with Audit & Supervisory Board to a company with ittee, etc. The compensation of those who were Audit & Supervisory Board members prior to the transition is included under the
+By the resolution of the 151st Ordinary General Meeting of Shareholders on June 25, 2019, Olympus made a transition from a company with Audit & Supervisory Board to a company with Nominating Committee, etc. The compensation of those who were Audit & Supervisory Board members prior to the transition is included under the abo

-The compensation of executive officers who also serve as directors is included under directors.
-The aforementioned inside directors include the three inside directors who retired at the close of the 151st General Meeting of Shareholders on June 25, 2019.
+2. The compensation of executive officers who also serve as directors is included under directors.

+3. The aforementioned inside directors included the three inside directors who retired at the close of the 151st General Meeting of Shareholders on June 25, 2019.